Cranberry sauce (or relish) is usually a dish reserved for Thanksgiving, Christmas and any other time you’re serving a turkey.

 The biggest pain in the recipe is making sure to keep mixing the ingredients, while they are on the stove, to keep them from burning.

-- 1 tablespoon grated ginger (substitute powdered ginger if fresh is unavailable)
+- 1 tbsp grated ginger can substitute powdered ginger

 - 1/2 cup water